jonathanikpeazu/ChallengeApp/README.md

 #### Response
 A Response document contains responses to a Challenge document.

-- Upon creation, the Response document contains placeholder responses for each question.
-This allows us to do typechecking during `Response.submitResponses` without having to look up the original Challenge document.
+- Upon creation, the Response document contains placeholder responses for each question for typechecking during `Response.submitResponses` without having to look up the original Challenge document.
-- The response and scoring subdocuments are both keyed by the `id`s assigned in the Challenge creation phase, to simplify response submission code and allow databases to index this data much more efficiently.
+- The response and scoring subdocuments are both keyed by the `id`s assigned in the Challenge creation phase, to simplify the schema/code for `submitResponses` and allow databases to index this data much more efficiently.
 Ex.
 It is difficult/awkward to index the field "score" of an object at the second element in an array.
 - The scoring subdocument contains an overall score, pluse a field called "questions" and a field called "sections", so that we can query by overall score, question score, or section score.
 Scoring is either `NOT_STARTED`, `IN_PROGRESS`, or `COMPLETE`.
 Each score is `-1` until they have been graded.

-### Using the API
+### Walking through the API
 Since I have provided a PAW file with sample data, I will not fully explain the data schemas in this doc.
 Instead, I will walk through a simple flow to test all of the features:

 #### 1) Create a new challenge